jaskie/PlayoutAutomation/README.md

 ## System requirements
 They mainly follow [CasparCG] requirements.
-- Windows as base operating system
+- Windows 7 or newer as base operating system
-- .NET 4.5 as application platform
+- .NET Framework 4.8 as application platform
-- Blackmagic Design [Decklink] as inputs and outputs cards

 ## Instalation
 Refer to [wiki] pages.